jsdsl/alias-map/readme.md

 **Parameters**:
  - **alias** The alias for which to return associated aliases.
  - **includeProvidedAlias** true if the input alias should be included in the returned array of aliases.
-Optional - Defaults to true.
+Optional - defaults to true.

 **Returns** An array of aliases that are associated/equivalent to the provided input alias.